 Rather than stimulating the American economy, full regulation of carbon emissions will damage it severely.
 Essentially, a cap or a regulatory burden on carbon emissions would create energy scarcity, making it just as expensive to purchase energy from fossil fuels as it is to purchase energy from “renewable” sources.
 The supply of efficient energy would drop in order to encourage production and consumption of inefficient energy, and prices would skyrocket as a result.
 Politicians themselves, including Barack Obama as a presidential candidate, have admitted that skyrocketing prices are a crucial component of the carbon regulation strategy.

-Under the cap-and-trade bill considered by the House of Representatives, the average American family would likely face a 90 percent increase in electricity prices, according to research done by The Heritage Foundation.
-Gasoline and natural gas prices would also rise by over 50 percent.
+Under the cap-and-trade bill considered by the House of Representatives, the average American family would likely face a 90 percent increase in electricity prices, according to research done by the Heritage Foundation.
+Gasoline and natural gas prices would also rise by more than 50 percent.
 The economic impact of EPA regulation would be even worse than the impact of cap-and-trade legislation, because regulation would involve more compliance, administrative, and legal costs.

 Skyrocketing energy prices would cause the prices of most other goods and services to rise as well, because energy is the lifeblood of the economy.
 Almost nothing happens – no manufacturing, no transportation, and no sales – without energy.